On any given day, you may hear as many as six different languages spoken in my home.

 I am passionate about making kid’s books come alive on my website Jump into a Book, where we creating moments for adults and children to share together while bringing the books they’re reading to life.
 I am the author of The Fox Diaries: The Year the Foxes Came to our Garden, The Ultimate Guide To Charlie and The Chocolate Factory, A Year in The Secret Garden and my own book with multicultural characters; Dragons are Real!

 I’m Mia Wenjen and I blog at PragmaticMom.
 I love children’s books.
-Blogging on KidLit for the past five years made me realize that there simply isn’t enough representation of kids of color in children’s literature.
-And, of the books that do exist, they don’t get the exposure they need and deserve.
+Blogging on children’s books for the past seven years made me realize that there simply isn’t enough representation of kids of color in children’s literature.
+And, for the diversity books that do exist, they don’t get the exposure they need and deserve.

 With each year, Valarie and I want to find ways to get multicultural books into the hands of under-served kids who most need them.
 We are delighted that you are here to help us celebrate!
 Thank you!